pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 ```

 ![image label](https://github.com/BecWardell/NGS-pipelines/raw/bec_documentation/Docs/img/seedAndVoteSubread.jpg)
-> **Figure 2:** Artificial example of the subread ‘seed-and-vote’ mapping paradigm.
+> **Figure 2:** Artificial example of the Subread ‘seed-and-vote’ mapping paradigm.
 (A) Here, six sub-reads are created from an artificial read each containing 5 continuous bases.
 The numbers in blue on the LHS denote where these sequences originated from in the read.
 The base sequence for each subread is encoded by a string of binary (seen in the hash table) as 2-bit binary is used to encode each base.
 (B) These subreads are then matched to perfectly complimentary regions in the reference genome (no mismatches allowed).
 Note that each subread may match to more than one location.
 Mapping identifies four candidate locations, with 2, 5 1 and 2 votes respectively.
 The location with the greatest number of votes, in this case 5 votes, is chosen as the final mapping location for the read.
+It should be noted that although each individual subread has to exactly match to locations in the genome, the read as a whole does not have to exactly match.
+This process allows for in/dels and mismatches to occur.
 (Modified from Liao Y et. al 2013).

-References:
+**References:**

 Liao Y, Smyth GK, Shi W. (2013).
 The Subread aligner: fast, accurate and scalable read mapping by seed-and-vote. *Nucl.
 Acids Res*, 41(10):e108.